 - Additionally, we blend all of the veggies together instead of scooping them out for extra nutrition and taste.

 If you want to make this sauce vegetarian, omit the ground beef.
-If you want to make this sauce vegan and Whole30 friendly, omit the butter and use slightly more olive oil.
-If you're following Whole30 or Keto, pair the sauce with spiralized zucchini!
+If you want to make this sauce vegan, omit the butter and use slightly more olive oil.

 More of a pesto person, be sure to check out our delicious basil pesto recipe!